 How to recognize between a virtual machine, a virtual server and a virtual network

-When you start discovering what virtualization is, you will find concepts such as virtual servers, virtual networks, etc. If you do not have basic knowledge on this topic, trying to understand the elements that make up the architecture of virtualization can be a bit confusing.
-With this easy introduction, we help you to identify the differences and characteristics of the main resources that make up a virtualization scheme: machines, networks, and virtual servers.
+When you google "what is a virtual machine", you will get back results such as virtual servers, virtual networks, etc. But if you do not have a piece of basic knowledge on this topic, trying to understand the elements that make up the architecture of virtualization can be a bit confusing.
+In this article, we try to explain as easy as possible how to detect the differences between the main resources that make up a virtualization scheme: machines, networks, and virtual servers.

 The use of network servers was very common among large companies for many years.
 However, the costs were very high and the servers were not so efficient.
 Normally, a server was devoted to a single function, for example, one to host a database, another one for the e-mail client, etc.

-Due to the technological evolution of the servers and the increase of their power, nowadays using a server for a single function as it was before is inefficient.
-Think how it would be to be able to use only 15% of the power of a Ferrari and never be able to experience even 60% of its horsepower.
+Due to the technological evolution of the servers and the increase of their power, using a server for a single function as it was before is inefficient.
+It would be a pity to use only 15% of a Ferrari power and never be able to experience even 60% of its horsepower right?

 Another advantage that a virtualized server has is its flexibility to migrate virtual machines.
 What does this mean?
 That you can move one or more VMs from one server to another without experiencing hardware problems since the VM can be adapted to the new virtualized server resources.
 There are cases in which you can even copy the virtual machines into USB drivers to move them to other locations.